gbrault/jupytersketcher/jupysketch-doc/docs/index.md

 ## Problem solved

-When you need to solve a mechanical problem, sooner or later you are going to sketch a figure to capture the parameters and variables of the problem.
+When you need to solve a mechanical problem, sooner or later you are going to sketch a figure to capture problem's parameters and variables.

 The better documented, the easier the problem is to resolve for the designer, and the easier it is for others to understand how it is actually solved.